SweeprFi/sweepr-contracts/README.md

 Store the output addresses in the .env file

 ### Run the tests:
-The CHAIN_ID in the .env must be 42161 to fork Arbitrum One
+The NETWORK in the .env must be 'arbitrum' to fork Arbitrum One
 ```
 npx hardhat clean
 npx hardhat coverage